Travel Hacking UK Trains

 June 3, 2015Amy Trumpeter

 This week, I travelled from one beautiful UK city to another – Oxford to York.
 It is a three and a half hour train journey, roughly.
 The first time I did this journey, I paid £133.00 for a single ticket (see below prices for booking on the same day of your journey).
+That’s because I do well travel hacking UK trains.

 Now, I rarely pay more than around £64.55 for a return (see below – booking in advance and using a railcard).
 That’s over half the price!